 Bankruptcy can be an easy process, but it can also be full traps that can get you in trouble if you don’t have the right bankruptcy attorney guiding your through the the process as bankruptcy and its laws and process are foreign to most people.
 Below are a few bankruptcy questions that I have been asked and answered so hopefully you find the information helpful.

 Can my fiancée and I file bankruptcy together?

 When filing bankruptcy and you are married you have the option of filing a joint petition or filing individually.
 This applies whether you file chapter 7 bankruptcy or chapter 13 bankruptcy.
-If both parties are going to file and would otherwise qualify to file a joint bankruptcy petition based on household income and size, then it is most likely going to be preferable to file together to save the court time as well as save on attorney fees as well as court filing fees.
+If both parties are going to file and would otherwise qualify to file a joint bankruptcy petition based on household income and size, then it is most likely going to be preferable to file together to save you both time as well as save on attorney fees as well as court filing fees.
 Additionally if you file a joint bankruptcy petition then you may be able to double exemptions used to protect your assets.
 With that said, if you are not yet married, then you will not be able to file a joint petition as only married debtors can file a joint bankruptcy petition.
 Before you get married it makes sense to consult with a bankruptcy attorney to go over your options and whether filing a joint bankruptcy petition or single petition makes the most sense for your situation.

 Are Bankruptcy Laws Different in Every State?